lpcproject/LightPayCoin/README.md

 LightPayCoin Core integration/staging repository
 ======================================

+It is recommended [use the shell script](https://github.com/lpcproject/lpcinstall) to install a LightPayCoin Masternode on a Linux server running Ubuntu 14.04 or 16.04

+***

 Quick installation of the LightPayCoin daemon under linux.
 See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries (using root user):